Charting Change - Two year public art commission

 for the University of Bristol's new Temple Quarter building

-I am very excited to announce that I have been appointed as lead artist for Charting Change, a major two-year public art project for the University of Bristol’s Temple Quarter Enterprise Campus, opening next to Bristol Temple Meads station in 2026.
+I have been appointed as lead artist for Charting Change, a major two-year public art project for the University of Bristol’s Temple Quarter Enterprise Campus, opening next to Bristol Temple Meads station in 2026.

 It is a real honour to have been selected for this commission, building on my long term interests in urban change and social practice and drawing on my own methodologies for creative engagement and placemaking.